min2ha/ukwa-site/content/target/68900/index.en.md

   "subject": "Brexit"
 }

-# Guardian, the: Peter Mandelson joins Brexiters in attack on May’s EU ‘humiliation’

 Former European Commissioner Lord Mandelson weighs in against the Chequers plan, suggesting that it would amount to a "national humiliation" that would be “the polar opposite of taking back control”, because it would mean “the EU would ultimately call the shots, not just now but indefinitely”.